flurb18/HordeDefense/README.md

       See if can path to it within region else, find available wall space (region edges) from agent starting point, pathfind across map to available wall space from destination
-  + Use Percolation from 226; union find mf
+  + Use Percolation / Union find
 - Create Walls buildable by any Agent
+- Create Doors, walls passable by anyone on same team as the door
+- Give Buildings health
 - give Agents Reactions: when encountering an enemy unit, does it fight / flee / report to user / etc.?
 When encountering unexpected wall, go on exploration mission to update pathing  / try to break through wall / etc.?
 Should depend